sfigg/commercialization-public/docset/design/device-experiences/docking.md

 </tr>
 </tbody>
 </table>
-All these recommendations are in addition to the touchpad requirements detailed in the <a href="../minimum/minimum-hardware-requirements-overview">minimum hardware requirements</a>.
+All these recommendations are in addition to the touchpad requirements detailed in the [minimum hardware requirements](../minimum/minimum-hardware-requirements-overview.md).

 ## Wireless docking